Certificate in Humanitarian and Compassionate Considerations Class

 • Place of Application and Decision Processes: Gain clarity on where to submit H&C applications and understand the adjudication process.

-By the end of this course, you'll be well-equipped to:
+By the end of this course, you will be well-equipped to:

 • Confidently assess the eligibility of clients for H&C applications.